semgrep/semgrep-docs/docs/experiments/project-depends-on.md

 # project-depends-on

-Under this key, NPM or PyPI dependencies can be specified along with the semver range that the rule should trigger for. `project-depends-on` filters the rule unless one of the children is matched by a lockfile.
+Under this key, third party dependencies can be specified along with the semver range that the rule should trigger for. `project-depends-on` filters the rule unless one of the children is matched by a lockfile.
 In this initial release, the key is named `r2c-internal-project-depends-on` to signal that the syntax & behavior for the key is not stable and may be subject to removal or future changes.

 We welcome external contributors to try out the key, but keep in mind there's no expectation of stability across releases yet.

+`r2c-internal-project-depends-on` patterns must specify three keys:

+* `namespace`: The package registry where the third party dependency is found
+* `package`: The name of the third party dependency as it appears in a lockfile
+* `version`: A semantic version range.
+Uses [Python packaging specifiers](https://packaging.pypa.io/en/latest/specifiers.html) which supports almost all NPM operators, except `^`

 ## Example